-\underline{X} incorporated in State on D1. \underline{X} elected to be treated as a subchapter S corporation effective D2.
-On D4, \underline{X} discovered that it had been administratively dissolved by State on D3 for failure to file its annual corporate report.
-From D3 to D4, \underline{X} was unaware of the dissolution and continued to file Form 1120S.
-Upon learning of the dissolution, Taxpayer immediately reincorporated in State, effective D5.
+X incorporated in State on D1.
+X elected to be treated as a subchapter S corporation effective D2.
+In Year 2, X discovered that it had been administratively dissolved by State in Year 1 for failure to pay applicable annual registration fees.
+Upon learning of the dissolution, Taxpayer immediately reincorporated in State, effective D3.